spookyorange/spookyorange/README.md

 Hey!!, this is Spookyorange.

-I am a developer, I used to love Ruby, use NodeJS for work related mostly, but nowadays I'd call myself an Elixir enthusiast.
+I am a an ambitious web developer who gets the job done.
+I am interested in Elixir/Phoenix & Linux(generally), and use Django/NestJS professionally.

 ~
 "And now that you've been broken down